For the love of coffee culture and too much makeup Written by Sam Sherman, Team Member, Ipswich.love

 Exterior view of The Golf Hotel in Ipswich

 When he was based in Ipswich, I remember visiting the then Police Station in Elm Street with my younger sister to see him, and especially the wonderful Christmas parties that were put on for all the kids each year.
-Mum worked at LV or ‘Liverpool Victoria’ as it was in Princes Street (above the now Suffolk Building Society) and we also spent time there, playing with the typewriters and old-fashioned adding machines.
+Mum worked at LV or ‘Liverpool Victoria’ as it was in Princes Street (next to the now Suffolk Building Society) and we also spent time there, playing with the typewriters and old-fashioned adding machines.

 Having an August birthday meant that my childhood parties were based around Holywell’s Park or Broomhill pool.
 Special sunny summer days for picnics and fun.
 I also remember the buzz of dad and his friends going to see the ‘78 cup final and of being very tired after long days at the Suffolk Show.